furkanbiten/object-bias/README.md

 # Reducing Object Hallucination in Image Captioning
 Welcome!
-In this repo, you can find the code for [our paper](https://arxiv.org/abs/2110.01705).
+In this repo, you can find the code for [our paper](https://arxiv.org/abs/2110.01705) published in WACV 2022.

 ![Object-Bias Model!](./models.jpg)